 - Elevate the foot and apply ice: This may ease inflammation and pain.
-Elevate the foot so that it is higher than the chest.
-Use an ice pack and apply to the toe for 20–30 minutes, several times a day.
+A person should elevate the foot so that it is higher than the chest and apply a cool pack to the toe for 20–30 minutes several times a day.

-- Drink fluids: Avoid alcohol and sugary drinks.
-A person should aim for 8–16 cups of fluid per day, half of which should be water.
+- Drink fluids: A person should avoid alcohol and sugary drinks.
+They should aim for 8–16 cups of fluid per day, half of which should be water.

 A person can also use a cane or other mobility aids when they walk to help relieve pressure on the toe.
-They also recommend cutting the big toe out of a pair of socks so that there is no pressure on the toe.
-Open toe shoes or sandals are an option.
+They can also cut the big toe out of a pair of socks, so there is no pressure on the toe.
+Open-toe shoes or sandals are an option.

 A doctor may recommend lifestyle changes to prevent recurrent gout attacks along with prescribed medications.